djb950/ModernNetworking/README.md

 A Swift package for simplifying making networking requests and decoding 'Codable' objects.

 Decoding `Codable` objects have made it a lot simpler to decode JSON and make network requests on iOS platforms.
-Over the years of working on various iOS applications, a large portion of networking code can gets repeated.
+Over the years of working on various iOS applications, a large portion of networking code can become repetitive.
 This package makes it simpler to configure and make networking requets and decode `Codable` objects.

 ## Usage